lourod1987/concentration/planning/development-strategy.md

 - We recommend saving styling until the very end.
 Allow your game logic and functionality to dictate the styling.

 ## TODO:

-Add Leaderboards (need backend: Firebase or Heroku/Node.js?)
+* Add Leaderboards (need backend: Firebase or Heroku/Node.js?)

-Add additional Arcade play mode.
+* Add additional Arcade play mode.
 Will have hidden bonus items.
 Ability to gain stars or knock current time down.

+* Store game state using local storage

+* Cache img resources

+* Keyboard shortcuts for gameplay